ubuntuslave/vo_single_camera_sos/README.md

 vo_single_camera_sos project.

 positional arguments:
-  sequence_path         The path to the sequence where the rgb and depth
+  sequence_path         The path to the sequence where the rgbd folders is
-                        folders are located.
+                        located.

 required arguments:
   --is_synthetic IS_SYNTHETIC